To provide the specialized expertise needed to maximize the success of the Projects, they will be supported by five Core Facilities:

 Core Investigator: Viswanathan Ramakrishnan (VCU)

 The Biostatistics and Bioinformatics Core for the MD Anderson SPORE in Multiple Myeloma will serve multiple needs with respect to the planning and conduct of the SPORE research.
 This resource will be used for hypothesis refinement, experimental design, data management, quality control, and informative presentation of results, and will be available for all projects of the SPORE.
-From a biostatistical perspective, design and analysis of laboratory and clinical projects will be performed in collaboration with Dr. Donald A. Berry, Dr. Veerabhadran Baladandayuthapani, and Dr. Heather Y. Lin.
-Data from the SPORE clinical trials, laboratory projects and high-throughput genomics studies will be entered into a customized integrative database infrastructure developed by Dr. Jonas Almeida.
+From a biostatistical perspective, design and analysis of laboratory and clinical projects will be performed in collaboration with Berry, Baladandayuthapani, and Heather Y. Lin, Ph.D.
+Data from the SPORE clinical trials, laboratory projects and high-throughput genomics studies will be entered into a customized integrative database infrastructure developed by Almeida.
 The Biostatistics and Bioinformatics Core will augment existing MD Anderson biostatistics resources and to align these considerable resources with SPORE research objectives.